Blue is one of the least common colors to be found in nature.

 Greater Blue-Ringed Octopus

-This tiny octopus only gets up to about 4 inches (10cm) long but packs a deadly sting being one of the most toxic marine animals in the world.
+This tiny octopus only gets up to about 4 inches (10cm) long but packs a deadly sting being one of the most toxic marine animals (see also: Animals That Sting)in the world.

 This endangered lizard is found on the island of Grand Cayman.
 It is one of the longest living lizards reaching up to 69 years old.